 A simplified narration of data mesh principles, and comparison with the Data Lake

 Data Mesh is a set of data engineering principles coined by Zhamak Dehghani from ThoughtWorks.
 I highly recommend reading How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh and Data Mesh Principles and Logical Architecture.

 Data Mesh influenced by domain-driven design, emphasizing the importance of data ownership and shared tooling to generate, curate, and democratize data.
 Data Mesh principles getting good adaption in some of the leading organizations.
 Yelp talked about its data mesh journey, So does Netflix and Zalando.

 Though the literacy around data mesh maturing, I see a few confusions around Data Mesh in a few blogs.
-I’m not an authoritative person to describe data mesh, but an attempt to convey what I learned about data mesh.
-I’m eager to hear the alternate viewpoints on this.

 The sad state of data engineering

 Now the fundamental question you may ask.
 Why Data Mesh and Why now?
 To understand Data Mesh, we need to understand the current state of the data engineering world.
 It may not directly apply to your organization, but most of the data infrastructure remains in this sad state.

 Imagine you are writing a dictionary with only the words with no meaning for it.
 On top of it, you shuffle the words randomly and publish the dictionary without any index for it, and hire high-paid data engineers and analysts to decode the dictionary.